John Rubey: Career

-Personal
+Personal life and death

-Rubey and his wife reside in Los Angeles with their four children.
-Rubey is involved with church and community activities and was honored with the Arts & Life Achievement Award by Arts & Living Magazine in 2012.
+Rubey and his wife resided in Los Angeles with their four children.
+Rubey was involved with church and community activities and was honored with the Arts & Life Achievement Award by Arts & Living Magazine in 2012.

+Rubey died in Aurora, Colorado on September 17, 2025, at the age of 73.

 Awards

-John Rubey has received various awards and honors for his involvement in the entertainment industry.
+John Rubey received various awards and honors for his involvement in the entertainment industry.